vechain/vechain-sdk-js/docs/transactions.md

 # Transactions

-Vechain SDK provides comprehensive support for handling transactions.
+VeChain SDK provides comprehensive support for handling transactions.
 Developers can initialize a transaction by assembling the transaction body, adding clauses, and finally signing and sending the transaction.

 > ⚠️ **Warning:**
 > All the examples listed below refers to low level transaction building.
-The Vechain SDK provides you built-in methods to sign and send transactions.
+The VeChain SDK provides you built-in methods to sign and send transactions.
 Please refer to the contracts section for more information.

 To break it down: